tfb-sv/MIW-ART/README.md

 ## Other Informations

 The complete contents (around 1.5 GB) of the "results" folder can be accessed through the link below.
-It is enough to simply replace the "results" folder.
+Simply replacing the "results" folder is enough.

 https://drive.google.com/drive/folders/1A1q138vF3G-SG-aRxiA8LbI04OZk6H7w?usp=sharing